hozhiyi/juno_bot/README.md

 ## Getting Started

 ### Prerequisites
 - Have the Juno bot with you!
 Our project requires Juno with vision and speech functions only.

+### Model
+- Create a folder named "models" inside of src folder.
+- Download the model from our Google Drive - (LSTM Attention.h5)[https://drive.google.com/file/d/1V4iLpShTlPDDALkrWmv_q0v3R33gB5kg/view?usp=sharing].
+- Place the LSTM Attention.h5 in the models folder.

 ### Installation